brumar/jbsays/README.md

 - `--verbose`: Display the prompt being used before execution
 - `--iterations <N>`: Number of iterations to run the command (use 0 for infinite iterations, Ctrl+C to stop)
 - `--nofallback`: Disable fallback to interactive mode if agent mode fails
+- `--no-git`: Skip git initialization even if no `.git` directory exists

 ### Examples